Regd.No.: 126198/071/072

 How difficult is Everest Base Camp trek via jiri ?

-The Everest Base Camp trek via jiri requires no expertise on mountaineering skills as it is just a long hike.
+The Everest Base Camp trek via Jiri requires no expertise in mountaineering skills as it is just a long hike.
 People of all ages and shapes have completed this trek over the years and you can do it too.

 Is Everest Region trek worth it?

-The awe-inspiring landscape, vibrant prayer wheels, suspension bridges, dining around a fireplace, warm smiles of the natives, etc tends to make the trek worth it.
+The awe-inspiring landscape, vibrant prayer wheels, suspension bridges, dining around a fireplace, warm smiles of the natives, etc tend to make the trek worth it.

 Can I do Everest Region trek?